 Parking is managed by Transportation Services.
 To request a parking pass please click here.

-Please contact Courtney Summars to get your business cards ordered.
-Please send the following information: Name, Title, Address, Phone, Email, and any additional information you may want to be included such as website, etc.
+Please contact the Department Office Manager to get your business cards ordered.
+Please send the following information: Name, Title, Address, Phone, Email, Office Number, and any additional information you may want to be included such as website, etc.

 The College of Engineering has an external relations team who will work with you on exciting stories regarding your research, grants you may receive or anything else pertaining to your time here.
 You will meet with them to get a profile written to be used in your announcement as a new faculty member to CoE and ECE.
-If you have exciting news to share, please send details to Katrina Olson and Renee Meiller.
+If you have exciting news to share, please send details to Allyson Crowley and Jason Daley.

 The ECE department hosts a variety of events throughout the year.
 Prior to each school year, you’ll receive a calendar of events for the year.
 Please add them to your calendar and make every effort to attend.
 You’ll receive emailed invitations closer to each event.
 Please make sure to RSVP.
 Most of these events included graduate students and/or undergraduate students.
 It’s a great time to talk to them outside of the classroom or research setting.